briankmbugua/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ### discussion
 to import use this command mysql -u root -p hbtn_0c_0 < temperatures.sql or import using the MySQL workbench.

+## Temperatures #1
+a script that displays the top 3 of cities temparature during July and August ordered by temperature(descending)